-Coordinate the boot order of disk devices and resource groups.
-Other resources in the resource group that contains the HAStorage or HAStoragePlus resource are brought online only after the disk device resources become available.
+Coordinate the boot order of disk devices and resource groups by causing the START methods of the other resources in the same resource group that contains the HAStorage or HAStoragePlus resource to wait until the disk device resources become available.

-With AffinityOn set to True, enforce colocation of resource groups and disk device groups on the same node.
-This enforced colocation enhances the performance of disk-intensive data services.
+With AffinityOn set to True, enforce colocation of resource groups and disk device groups on the same node, thus enhancing the performance of disk-intensive data services.

-In addition, HAStoragePlus is capable of mounting any global file system that is in an unmounted state.
-For more information, see Planning the Cluster File System Configuration.
+In addition, HAStoragePlus is capable of mounting any global file system found to be in an unmounted state.
+See Planning the Cluster File System Configuration for more information.

-If the device group is switched to another node while the HAStorage or HAStoragePlus resource is online, AffinityOn has no effect.
-The resource group does not migrate with the device group.
-However, if the resource group is switched to another node, the setting of AffinityOn to True causes the device group to follow the resource group to the new node.
+If the device group is switched to another node while the HAStorage or HAStoragePlus resource is online, AffinityOn has no effect and the resource group does not migrate along with the device group.
+On the other hand, if the resource group is switched to another node, AffinityOn being set to True causes the device group to follow the resource group to the new node.

 See Synchronizing the Startups Between Resource Groups and Disk Device Groups for information about the relationship between disk device groups and resource groups.
-The SUNW.HAStorage(5) and SUNW.HAStoragePlus(5) man pages provide additional details.
+The SUNW.HAStorage(5) and SUNW.HAStoragePlus(5) man pages provides additional details.

-Adding an HAStorage or HAStoragePlus resource to your data service resource group
+Add a HAStorage or HAStoragePlus resource to your data service resource group.

-Setting the dependency of your data service resources to the HAStorage resource or HAStoragePlus resource
+Set the dependency of your data service resources to the HAStorage or HAStoragePlus resource.

-To determine whether to create HAStorageresources or HAStoragePlus resources in a data service resource group, consider the following criteria.
+To determine whether to create HAStorage or HAStoragePlus resources within a data service resource group, consider the following criteria.